ARC-170 Fighter (Target Exclusive)

 The box has a great illustration of the ARC-170 in battle and shows a Clone Trooper pilot in the top corner.
 The Clone Trooper in the corner is a little misleading because the ship does not come with an action figure.
 If you have read any of my other Star Wars reviews you will know my gripe about packaging.
 Hasbro goes back and forth from window box to enclosed box with illustrations.
 Geez, will you make up your mind Hasbro!

 Upon opening box you will see that some minor assembly is required.
-Attach both wings, attach cannons to the wing tips, finally the rear gun and your done!
+Attach both wings, attach cannons to the wing tips, finally the rear gun and you're done!
 Once the ship is together it is really large and impressive.
 The ship is quite heavy and feels like its comprised of quality plastics.

 The next few photo's give you a walk around the ship showing you the WWII inspired Tiger Shark paint scheme.
 This paint scheme is the Target store only exclusive.
 Note that the red tips of the outboard wing guns actually fire.